 Starting with a base layer or thermals is a great way to make sure that your body has something close to the skin keeping your natural body heat close to yourself while also allowing moisture to wick away from your skin and into the fabric of your clothing.
 Moisture and sweat directly on your skin is a recipe for a cold day at work so make sure to avoid this by investing in some high-quality thermals that will wick moisture away.

 Middle Layer (insulation)

 The middle layer is crucial for keeping in the heat your body naturally produces.
-Insulation that a thin down jacket will provide makes sure that none of the heat your body produces is escaping.
+The insulation that a thin-down jacket will provide makes sure that none of the heat your body produces is escaping.

 Outer Layer (shell layer)

 The outer layer and/or shell is meant to keep you protected from the direct elements that weather can throw at you including snow, rain, and wind.
 Typical shells are waterproof and are rated for various strengths of wind.
 Think of it this way, without a good shell, you are going into battle without any armor.

 Remember, you can always take layers off but you won’t always have the luxury of adding additional layers once you have left your home.

 Since the beginning of time, we have been told that you lose a large amount of body heat through your head and feet.
 Though we have no data to prove this, it is still something to take into account before heading off to work.
 It can be easy to forget proper headwear because it’s not every day that we leave the house with a beanie or something to keep our heads warm.
 Likewise, it can be easy to overlook the importance of insulated boots and wearing good socks that are made specifically for wicking moisture away from your feet to keep your feet dry and warm.

 Though these items may not be as important as a good jacket or pants, we often overlook the importance of something to keep your head and feet warm which can lead to a miserable day on the job.

 3. Protective Gloves